MubarakNative/News-Cast-MB/README.md

 * `Retrofit` Http client for making network calls.
 * `Dagger Hilt` for Dependency Injection.
 * `Navigation Component` for fragment navigation.
-* Reactive Ui using Kotlin Flows and Coroutines.
+* Reactive UI using Kotlin `flows` and Coroutines.
 * Implemented Settings using PreferenceSettingCompat library.

 ### Features ✅